aeternity/aepp-contracts/README.md

 ### Preliminaries

-At the current state of development, you have to be in control of a mining node to be able to use the editor.

-1. You have to decrypt your private key as hex from your node and copy it to your editor
+At the current state of development, you have to be in control of a node to use the editor.
+You sign your transactions with the node's public key, and the node must have enough tokens.
+Additionally, you'll need to decrypt your private key as hex and enter it into the editor, and set up a proxy configuration in order to set [CORS headers](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
-2. Setup a proxy configuration for your node to set CORS headers to * or something appropriate

 #### Decrypt your private key

-Before you can start using the editor, you have to decrypt your nodes key to sign the transactions.
+Before you can start using the editor, you have to decrypt your node's key, which you will use to sign the transactions.
-Until tools become stable and have been made available as installable CLI tools, please use the npm script directly from the `aepp-sdk-js` repo.
+Until the tools become stable and have been made available as installable CLI tools, please use the npm script directly from the `aepp-sdk-js` repo.

 ```
 git clone -b develop https://github.com/aeternity/aepp-sdk-js